The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 - Cutting off of parts made from semiconductors at high removal rates compared to conventional machining methods

-- Engraving on glass as well as hardened steel and sintered carbide
+- Engraving on the glass as well as hardened steel and sintered carbide

 - Parting and machining of process stones including diamond